 Habitat does not give away homes.
 In addition to a down payment and monthly mortgage payments, homeowners invest hundreds of hours of their own labor—sweat equity—into building their Habitat home and the homes of other Habitat partner families.

-Every year in Minnesota over 30,000 individuals contribute their time, effort, and skills to building or repairing over 300 Habitat homes.
+Every year in Minnesota over 30,000 individuals contribute their time, effort, and skills to building or repairing around 300 Habitat homes.